-At first glance, the difference between Futures and Options have a lot of similarities, for example, they are both derivative products and derive their value from an underlying asset.
+At first glance, the difference between Futures and Options may not appear obvious as they are both derivative products that derive their value from an underlying asset.
 However there are also significant differences and we believe that there are some key benefits to Futures vs Options.

 What are Futures?